What is Escabeche?

-The first thing I’ll note is that, yes, of course you can make this with other fish!
+Yes, you can make this with fish than salmon!
 Common iterations include red snapper, sole, black cod, or even shrimp!

-I like the salmon escabeche to cure for a minimum of 2 hours, but longer is better.
-The flavor will intensify as it sits, so if you can leave the fish overnight in the marinade, it’ll be more concentrated (and delicious!) the next day!
+Let salmon escabeche cure for a minimum of 2 hours, but longer is better.
+The flavor will intensify as it sits, so if you can leave the fish overnight in the marinade, it’ll be even more concentrated (and delicious!) the next day!

 Right before serving, top the salmon escabeche with sliced black olives, chopped sun dried tomatoes, and fresh herbs.
-Dill is my favorite, but oregano or cilantro would taste great too!
+Dill is our favorite, but oregano or cilantro would taste great too!

-I’ve made salmon recipes with olives and sun dried tomatoes for years, so this was a natural pairing.
-The bright sweetness of the tomatoes plays off the tanginess of the marinade.
-And, well, olives add that brininess that I am just crazy about!
+The bright sweetness of the sun dried tomatoes plays off the tanginess of the marinade in a way that opens up the whole dish.
+And, well, olives add that brininess that we are just crazy about!
 It all just works.

 If you or your guests like things hot, definitely feel free to substitute a spicier chile pepper, or simply use multiple!
 I love the gentle heat that using a serrano pepper adds.